 Mesmer - A scholar profession focused on illusion magic.
 A number of their skills involve creating illusionary copies of themselves, either "clones" that look identical to the caster to confuse the enemy, or "phantasms" that are ghostly copies of the caster with less health but more damage.
 They can also shatter these illusions to damage or debuff enemies or buff themselves.
 Many Mesmer spells will inflict Confusion; a new condition that causes enemies to take damage whenever they activate a skill.

 Engineer - An adventurer profession that uses guns, Guns Akimbo and rifles, as well as a number of technological gadgets for offense, healing, and control.
-They can place turrets down on the battlefield, equip backpack kits that allow them to use mines, grenades, tools, and medicine, and equip new weapons into their hands using weapon kits, from flamethrowers to "pulling" cannons.
+They can place turrets down on the battlefield, equip backpack kits that allow them to use grenades, med packs, flamethrowers, elixir guns, and consume or toss elixirs for a variety of buffs or cleanses.
 Their unique mechanic is a tool belt that maps a special ability to every healing or utility skill that the Engineer has equipped.
 For example, the tool belt skill for the Med Kit is a self-heal, and the tool belt skill for Throw Mine deploys a small minefield around the user.
 Because of the tool belt and the kits, they also lack the ability to switch weapons, but they end up not really needing it as nearly all Engineers will use at least one kit, if not several.

 Warrior - A soldier profession that can use both ranged and melee weapons, with ranged weapons being focused more on various types of direct damage and melee weapons covering a variety of roles.
-May also use shouts, stances, and "battle standards" to enhance allies and themselves.
-Their unique mechanic is adrenaline, which builds up as the warrior deals damage, increasing the damage of abilities and providing a special ability based on their current weapon when it is high enough.
+May also use shouts, stances, and warbanners to enhance allies and themselves.
+Their unique mechanic is Adrenaline, which builds up as the warrior deals damage, increasing the damage of abilities and providing a special ability based on their current weapon when it is high enough.

 This game contains examples of: